erandi-estrada/MDEF-Portfolio/docs/Unpacking/Unpacking.md

         <h2 style="font-size: 1.8rem; font-weight: bold; margin-top: 0;">Construction & Failure</h2>
         <div style="line-height: 1.6;">
             <h3>How is it built?</h3>
-            <p>The MacBook is assembled primarily with small screws securing plastic cases to an internal frame.
-The top case integrates keyboard and trackpad, while internal layers contain optical drive, battery, RAM, and logic board with all I/O ports.</p>
+            <p>The MacBook is assembled primarily with small screws that secure a plastic top and bottom cases to an internal frame.
+The top case integrates the keyboard and trackpad as a single unit mounted above the main internal components.</p>
+            <p>Inside, beneath the keyboard and trackpad, are the optical drive, battery, RAM modules, fan, and hard-drive bay.
+The lowest layer contains the logic board, wireless cards, and the cooling system, with everything connected through cables and board-to-board connectors.
+The logic board also holds all external input/output ports, such as USB, audio, Ethernet, power, and video-out, which are accessible along the side of the chassis.</p>
+            <p>The display assembly consists of the LCD panel, backlight, camera module, and wiring harness enclosed within the lid.
+This assembly is wired to the logic board through the edges of the computer, which was incredibly frustrating to remove without breaking it.</p>

  <h3>Why did it fail?</h3>
-            <p>Our investigation suggests battery failure as the primary cause of obsolescence.
-The battery showed swelling in one cell and measured 0V.
-Internal dust accumulation may have contributed to performance degradation.</p>
+            <p>Our best guess is that the computer became obsolete because the batteries stopped working.
+We weren’t able to get a power cable to try charging it, but when we separated the battery from the computer, we noticed it was slightly swollen.
+We decided to open it to check the components, and it turned out that only 1 of the 6 cells was swollen.
+We tried measuring the voltage with a multimeter and, as expected, the cells were no longer functioning.
+We also found a lot of lint and dust inside the computer, which may have contributed to a decrease in performance.</p>
         </div>
     </div>
 </div>